chimericdream/worldofpannotia.com/src/_special_abilities/spell-resistance.md

 ability:
   types: ["Ex"]
   description: |
     A creature with spell resistance can avoid the effects of spells and spell-like abilities that directly affect it.
-To determine if a spell or spell-like ability works against a creature with spell resistance, the caster must make a caster level check (1d20 + caster level).
+To determine if a spell or spell-like ability works against a creature with spell resistance, the caster must make a caster level check ({% die_roll 1 20 0 %} + caster level).
 If the result equals or exceeds the creature's spell resistance, the spell works normally, although the creature is still allowed a saving throw.

     Only spells and spell-like abilities are subject to spell resistance.
 Extraordinary and supernatural abilities (including enhancement bonuses on magic weapons) are not.
 A creature can have some abilities that are subject to spell resistance and some that are not.
 Even some spells ignore spell resistance; see When Spell Resistance Applies, below.